The Ultimate Guide to Google Performance Max Campaigns [2025]

 Ad groups consist of keywords and ads.

 Asset groups consist of a collection of “creatives” that are concentrated on a theme or related to target users.
-They are made up of images, videos, headlines, long headlines, and descriptions - all bundled into single group.
+They are made up of images, videos, headlines, long headlines, and descriptions - all bundled into a single group.

 Listing groups will in turn replace product groups.